FZAK80 PAFC 162208

 PKZ854-Sledge Island to Wales greater than 15 nm-

-The main ice edge extends from near Port Clarence to 64 13’N 172
+The main ice edge in the Bering Sea extends from near Savoonga to 66

-near the southeast corner of Saint Lawrence Island.
-The ice edge is
+Ukivok to the northeast corner of Saint Lawrence Island.
+The ice

 FORECAST FOR THE BERING SEA (DAYS 1 through 5)...Forecast confidence

-is moderate.
-Over the remaining ice pack, winds will shift from
+is high.
+Over the remaining ice pack, winds become southerly later

 &&